About Green Labs

 Star serves on the national Board of Directors for the International Institute for Sustainable Laboratories (I2SL) , is a founding vice president of the Georgia chapter of I2SL, and is a Higher Education Association's Sustainability Consortium (HEASC) fellow and liasion on behalf of the Campus Safety, Health and Environmental Management Association (CSHEMA).
 She is also an active participant in the I2SL Laboratory Waste Landfill Diversion Working Group, the I2SL University Alliance Group, the Campus Safety, Health, and Environmental Management Association (CSHEMA) Environmental and Sustainability Community of Practice, and the Bringing Efficiency to Research (BETR) Grants Working Group.

-During the fall semester of 2022, I worked through the Office of Sustainability to build awareness of the UGA Green Labs Program.
-I conducted target research, studied website analytics, and created our communication plan.
-With the guidance of Star Scott, I developed and executed the necessary strategies through website update and management, social media activation, and digital and print graphic design.
+During the fall semester of 2022, I worked through the Office of Sustainability for the UGA Green Labs Program.
+With the goal of building program awareness, I conducted target research, studied website analytics, and created our communication plan.
+Through the guidance of Star Scott, I developed and executed the necessary strategies for website updates and management, social media activation, and digital and print graphic design.

 She is a member of the International Institute for Sustainable Laboratories (I2SL) Laboratory Waste Landfill Diversion Working Group, the I2SL University Alliance Group, the Campus Safety, Health, and Environmental Management Association (CSHEMA) Environmental and Sustainability Community of Practice, and the Bringing Efficiency to Research (BETR) Grants Working Group.
 Star is the CSHEMA representative for The Higher Education Associations Sustainability Consortium (HEASC), as well as the co-vice president and a founding member of the Georgia Chapter of the International Institute for Sustainable Laboratories.